aubreystarktoller/django-babik-shadow-accounts/README.rst

    :target: https://coveralls.io/github/aubreystarktoller/django-babik-shadow-accounts?branch=master

-A tiny Django app that adds "shadow accounts" - accounts that represent users (as in people) but are not necessarily linked to user accounts (as in the representation of the person in the database).
+A tiny Django app that adds "shadow accounts" - accounts that represent users but are not necessarily linked to user accounts.

 This app also will automatically link a user account to its corresponding shadow account when the user account is created, or create a shadow account if one does not exist.
 To do this it is assumed that the shadow account and the user account have some fields in common which also distinguish them.
-The default is to assume both the shadow account and the user account have an e-mail field.
+The default is to assume both the shadow account and the user account have a not-empty e-mail field.
 The default can be changed using the ``BABIK_SHADOW_ACCOUNT_GLUE_FIELDS`` setting (see SETTINGS for more information).